vixalien/dotio2/blog/explosiv-blog.md

 created: 1639915508100
 ---

-Earlier this year, I created [Explosiv ↗][explosiv], a static site generator that uses JSX.
-Explosiv is quite lightweight and barebones if I can say and that nature of it allows it to be used wherever you want.
-In this case we'll be creating a static blog with Explosiv.
+Earlier this year, I created [Explosiv ↗][explosiv], a lightweight & fast static site generator that allows pages to be built with JSX.
+This is a tutorial on how to build a functional blog with Explosiv.

 # Terminology

-We'll first talk about the blog we'll build to set some idea about the blog we'll be building.
-You can directly [jump to the programming part](#code).
+We'll first talk about how the blog will be built.
+You can directly [jump to the programming part](#code) or directly view [the source code of the final blog on Github][explosiv-blog-source].

 ## What's in *this blog*?

 The blog will be a simple one with room for improvement (I invite you to be creative.)
 It will simply render a homepage, an about page and a group of posts.
 That's it.
 We'll not be using any heavy styling or custom components library.
-It will be a pretty simple blog, and I invite you to customize it to your liking.
 Of course we'll use **Explosiv** to build the blog and we'll write the blog posts themselves in **Markdown**.

 ## Explosiv?